Artwork Preparation

 As you zoom in on vector artwork, the edges of objects will always remain sharp.
 This is because vector artwork is composed of responsive mathematical formulas, meaning you can take a t-shirt tag and scale it up to billboard size and there would be no loss in resolution.

-The benefits of a vector artwork is that because of it’s hard edges, it’s the standard for achieving a classic screen printed look.
+The importance of vector artwork is that because of its clean edges, it’s necessary for achieving a classic screen printed look.

-Send vector artwork for: Screen Printed, Full Color Fusion®, and DTF transfers.
+Send vector artwork for: Error Proof Transfer®, Full Color Fusion®, and DTF transfers.

 As you zoom in on raster artwork, eventually you can see individual blocks of color.
 This is because raster artwork is pixel based, meaning it is made up of tiny colored elements that create gradients.
 As a result, enlarging raster artwork too much can sometimes result in a blurry image.
 This is why we recommend a minimum of 300 DPI for artwork composed of raster images for the highest quality print possible.

-The benefits of a raster artwork is the abiltiy to print a full spectrum of colors, gradients, and photo realistic images
+The importance of a raster artwork is that it is necessary for printing a full spectrum of colors like gradients and photo realistic images.

 Send raster artwork for: raster areas of Full Color Fusion®, and DTF transfers.